jmt329/PitchShifter/README.md

 The EBAB wrapper instantiates a circular buffer and filter for each audio channel as seen in Figure B. The inputs to each of these modules are data/valid pairs.
 Since audio samples are coming in at 96 kHz and the FPGA is clocked at 50 MHz, each output sample is computed much faster than a new output sample.
 For this reason we simplified from a full valid/ready latency insensitive interface to just data/valid pairs.
 Incoming read data is stored in each circular buffer whose output is connected to a Butterworth filter.
 The output from the filter is ready to be written to the audio out fifo.

 The state machine in Figure S shows when data comes in and out of the wrapper.
-The code was adapted from the audio-loopback example on the DSP page of the course website (https://people.ece.cornell.edu/land/courses/ece5760/DE1_SOC/HPS_peripherials/DSP_index.html).
+The code was adapted from the audio-loopback example on the DSP page of the [course website](https://people.ece.cornell.edu/land/courses/ece5760/DE1_SOC/HPS_peripherials/DSP_index.html).
 The state machine starts by writing stereo to the audio FIFO and then reads new data from the audio FIFO.
 The first step is to read from the audio FIFO address to see if any space is available.
 Is there is enough space for both sample (left and right channel), the state machine proceeds to write each sample one at a time.
 If there is not enough space available, the state machine checks again.
 In practice the audio fifo was found to have enough space since we were writing at approximately the sample rate.
 After the writes are finished the state machine reads the audio FIFO address the check for available reads.
 If there is at least one sample available it reads from both channels.
 For the purpose of this lab, we only used the right audio input.
 When the right audio input was read we assert a valid signal for one cycle which kicks off the computation of a new sample.
 The state machine then returns back to the beginning.

 #### Testing